joshshterenberg/joshshterenberg.github.io/_pages/about.md

 I graduated from Boston University with a B.A. in Physics and a B.S. in Computer Engineering.
 There I held a research position at CERN International Labs as part of the CMS Collaboration, improving the tasks of vertex reconstruction and track seed generation in the CMSSW.
 I also held research positions at multiple labs on campus where I lead projects on dark matter data searches, cluster job scheduling, anomaly detection in HPC systems, and more.

-Out of the office, you can find me tutoring on Wyzant, operating ham radio, crocheting, <a href='https://joshshterenberg.github.io/blog'>blogging</a>, and otherwise hobby-experimenting.
+Out of the office, you can find me <a href='https://www.wyzant.com/Tutors/NJ/Princeton/9680734/'>tutoring on Wyzant</a>, <a href='https://www.qrz.com/db/kj5gnl'>operating ham radio</a>, figuring out fpv, <a href='https://joshshterenberg.github.io/blog'>blogging</a>, and otherwise hobby-experimenting.